alphagov/prometheus-workshop/09-histograms.md

 - cumulative counters for the observation buckets, exposed as `<basename>_bucket{le="<upper inclusive bound>"}`
 - the count of events that have been observed, exposed as `<basename>_count` (identical to `<basename>_bucket{le="+Inf"}` above)
+- the sum of events that have been observed, exposed as `<basename>_sum`

 Histograms are cumulative.

+The `_sum` metric is useful in combination with the `_count` metric to calculate averages over all of the recorded observations in a given time range.

 ## Exercises